Kreis Schwetz: History

-The area of the Schwetz district belonged to the State of the Teutonic Order since 1309 until 1466, after which the region became part of Royal Prussia, which was under the Polish Crown.
-In 1569, Royal Prussia was fully integrated into the Kingdom of Poland.
+The area of the Schwetz district belonged to the medieval Kingdom of Poland, then the State of the Teutonic Order since 1309 until 1454/1466, and then the Kingdom of Poland again.

 The area of the Schwetz district became part of the Kingdom of Prussia with the First Partition of Poland in 1772 and belonged to the Konitz district until 1818.
 In 1815, the area became part of Regierungsbezirk Marienwerder in the province of West Prussia.
 As part of a comprehensive district reform, the new Schwetz district was formed on April 1, 1818, with its capital at Schwetz.
+With the signing of the Treaty of Versailles after World War I, the Schwetz district had to be ceded by Germany to Poland on January 10, 1920.

-With the signing of the Treaty of Versailles after World War I, the Schwetz district had to be ceded by Germany to Poland on January 10, 1920 for the purpose of establishing the Polish Corridor.
 After the invasion of Poland in 1939 and the annexation of the territory by Nazi Germany, the district became part of the new Regierungsbezirk Bromberg in Reichsgau Danzig-West Prussia.
+Grupa, Mniszek and Świecie were the sites of large massacres of Poles from the district, carried out by the Germans as part of the Intelligenzaktion.
+Local Poles were also subjected to expulsions.
 Towards the end of World War II, the district was occupied by the Red Army in the spring of 1945 and was restored to Poland.